rmoehn/cartpole/interruptibility/intro.md

       environment when they're not interrupted.
     - Therefore, if our RL algorithm converges to that optimal policy in spite of interruptions, it is safely interruptible.

-- Further work:
-    - Test claims (a bit strong wording?) of OA paper in an actually finite environment with their exact conditions.
-    - Maybe try the methods used to tame the learner in the paper to these learners and see what happens.
-Do they become less biased?
-        - Run for longer time.
-See how the bias develops.
-        - Probabilistic interruptions.
-    - Improved methodology: Don't count lefts and rights, but average (and also standard deviation) over xs.
-Then if we get significantly shifted average, we know that it's biased.

 - What is this about?
     - A demonstration that Q-learning and Sarsa($\lambda$) do not behave the